Jane English (politician)

 Jane English (born 1940) is a Republican state senator in Arkansas, United States.
 She represents District 13 in the Arkansas Senate.
 She served in the Arkansas House of Representatives from 2009 into 2012.
 She became a member of the state senate in 2013.
 She lives in North Little Rock and represents part of Pulaski County.
-She is Protestant, though — by virtue of being a jackass towards others — does not follow the teachings of Christ.
+She is Protestant.

 She was born in Lincoln, Nebraska and graduated from Arkansas Tech University.
 She previously worked for the Arkansas Economic Development Commission and served on a variety of boards and commissions prior to running for office.